bg-manish/mg-library/live/dba-essentials/install-db/install-desktop-server/install-desktop-server.md

 	![Root Scripts](images/db21c-desk-005-rootscript.png)

 6. The database installer performs prerequisite checks to verify the installation and configuration requirements on the target environment.
+The installer generates a script to fix the issues automatically.

-	If the verification result shows failure to meet a requirement, click **Fix & Check Again**.
+	 - If the verification result shows failure to meet a requirement, then click **Fix & Check Again**.
-	If the issues are minor in nature, you may **Ignore All** and proceed with the installation.
+	 - If the issues are minor in nature, then you may **Ignore All** and proceed with the installation.

 	![Prerequisite Checks](images/db21c-desk-006a-prereqcheck.png)